 Wellcome PhD Programme for Clinicians

-The Universities of Cambridge and East Anglia together with the Wellcome Trust Sanger Institute invite applications for 10 fellowships in the PhD Programme for Clinicians, to be taken up by the end of 2018.
+The Universities of Cambridge and East Anglia together with the Wellcome Sanger Institute invite applications for up to 10 fellowships in the PhD Programme for Clinicians, to be taken up by the end of 2021.
 The fellowships provide funding for: clinical salary, University and College fees and research consumables for 3 years*.
-Prior to commencement, the Programme provides up to three months of additional salary support, enabling successful applicants to experience different research groups before choosing their project and PhD supervisor.
+Prior to commencement, the Programme can provide up to three months of additional salary support, enabling successful applicants to experience different research groups before choosing their project and PhD supervisor.
 Candidates who are interested in computational biology, epidemiology or public health can be funded for an additional 1-year MPhil in order to obtain the appropriate skills before starting their PhD.

 * Limit of tenure applies: 3 years